afnanmostafa/Finite-Elements-ME254/README.md

 7. show_displacements.m			=	function file for plotting contours

-#### Other files are input files necessary for running these codes.
+#### ./src/input-files/ includes Other files are input files necessary for running these codes.

 ### __Runtime of this code at different architectures:__